Beetroot: Nutrition

-Health effects
+Nitrate

-A clinical trial review reported that consumption of beetroot juice modestly reduced systolic blood pressure but not diastolic blood pressure.
+Beets tend to accumulate nitrates from soil.
+Excessive nitrates pose a risk to health because they can be converted into nitrosamine in the human stomach.
+On the other hand, an appropriate amount of nitrates is responsible for the blood-pressure-lowering effect of beetroot juice (see above) and possible other health benefits.
+In any case, it would be desirable to have a way to remove excess nitrates from beetroot juice.

-Safety
+Paracoccus denitrificans (Pd) bacterium can break down the nitrates, but an intermediate of the breakdown is nitrite, which leads to a risk of nitrosamine formation during denitrification by Pd.
+Adding ascorbic acid prevents nitrosamine formation in this bacterial process, ensuring safe removal of nitrates.
+Denitrifying concentrated beet juice requires halophilic bacteria due to the higher osmotic concentration, with Nesterenkonia halobia (formerly Micrococcus halobius) being the most efficient out of three species tested.

-The red color compound betanin is not broken down in the body, and in higher concentrations, may temporarily cause urine or stools to assume a reddish color, in the case of urine a condition called beeturia.
+Pigment

-Although harmless, this effect may cause initial concern due to the visual similarity to what appears to be blood in the stool, hematochezia (blood passing through the anus, usually in or with stool) or hematuria (blood in the urine).
+The red color compound betanin is a betalain in the category of betacyanins.
+It is not broken down in the body, and in higher concentrations, may temporarily cause urine or stools to assume a reddish color, in the case of urine a condition called beeturia.

-Nitrosamine formation in beetroot juice can reliably be prevented by adding ascorbic acid.
+Although harmless, this effect may cause initial concern as a medical problem due to a visual similarity with blood in the stool, blood passing through the anus (hematochezia), or blood in the urine (hematuria).

 Cultivars

 Below is a list of several commonly available cultivars of beetroot.
 Generally, 55 to 65 days are needed from germination to harvest of the root.
 All cultivars can be harvested earlier for use as greens.
 Unless otherwise noted, the root colors are shades of red and dark red, with different degrees of zoning noticeable in slices.